Health & Wellness

 Sometimes, when cats are struggling with an infection — pet parents are at risk of catching it, too.
 Cat scratch fever, which is caused by fleas, is one of those illnesses.

-Cat scratch fever, formally known as cat scratch disease, is an infection that can spread from infected cats to other animals and humans, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Cat scratch fever, formally known as cat scratch disease, is an infection that can spread from infected cats to other animals and humans, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Read on to learn more about cat scratch fever and how to protect yourself and your pets.

 According to Dr. McCullough, cat scratch fever is an infection caused by flea-carrying Bartonella bacteria.